ZachOhara/Bukkit-Essentials/README.md

 # Bukkit Essentials

-This is a Bukkit server plugin I wrote a long while ago.
-It adds some extra commands to any server running the Craftbukkit implementation of Minecraft.
+Bukkit Essentials is a plugin for a Bukkit server that adds a small but useful set of command-line tools.
 It is last confirmed to work on version 1.7.9_R2 of Craftbukkit.
 The commands and their functionality are outlined below.

-This plugin uses my Bukkit Common library to run.
-The Bukkit Common library is also available on [GitHub](https://github.com/ZachOhara/Bukkit-Common).
+This plugin uses my Bukkit Common Library.
+The server *must* have that plugin installed for this plugin to work.
+The Bukkit Common Library can be downloaded from [GitHub](http://github.com/zachohara/bukkit-common)

-I will probably not ever *actually* support this software ever again, but if you have a way to improve it, feel free to submit a pull request.
-I may occasionally commit a few changes every now and again when I find out something's been broken.
-As the license states, there is absolutely no garunteed warranty on this software; that being said, if you have a problem using it, feel free to ask for help.
-If I'm feeling nice, I'll help you out (but I reserve the right to refuse help for any reason).
+Along with all of the source code, in the root folder of this repository you'll find [detailed documentation](javadoc) and a compiled .jar version of the project.

+I may or may not support this software in the future, but feel free to send a pull request if you think you have a way to improve it.
+There is no warranty on this software, and I am absolutely not going to do full-time tech support for it, but I will try to be as helpful as I can if you're having problems.
+Send me an email, or create a new issue.

 This entire repository is made available under the GNU General Public License v3.0.
 A full copy of this license is available as the [LICENSE](LICENSE) file in this repository, or at [gnu.org/licenses](http://www.gnu.org/licenses/).